 Homemade Organic Willow Bark Tincture and Extract Recipe

 This guide will walk you through the process of making your own organic willow bark tincture using willow bark and USDA Certified Organic 200 Proof Food Grade Ethanol.
-Known as “nature’s aspirin,” willow bark has a rich history of use in herbal medicine, and now you can make an effective tincture right at home.
+Willow bark has been historically valued in traditional herbal preparations, and this step-by-step guide will help you create a high-quality tincture at home.

 What is Willow Bark?

-Willow bark is derived from the outer layer, and underlying pith, of various species of willow trees including white willow (Salix alba or European), black willow (Salix nigra or "pussy"), crack willow, and purple willow.
+Willow bark is derived from the outer layer of various species of willow trees, including white willow (Salix alba), black willow (Salix nigra), crack willow, and purple willow.

-The active compound in willow bark, salicin, is converted to salicylic acid in the body, which is similar to the active ingredient in aspirin.
+Willow bark contains salicin, a naturally occurring compound.
 Individuals with allergies to aspirin or salicylates or other medical conditions should exercise caution when using willow bark extracts or tinctures.

-Many ancient civilizations, including the Egyptians and Native Americans, incorporated willow bark extracts or tinctures into regiments for treating the symptoms associated with headaches, fevers, muscle pain, and arthritis.
+Many ancient civilizations, including the Egyptians and Native Americans, incorporated willow bark extracts into their herbal traditions.

 Preparing Willow Bark for Tincture or Extract

 - Clean the willow bark thoroughly with warm water.
-Never use soap to clean willow bark in preparation for tincture or extracts.
+Do not use soap.

 Ingredients